srikanth-mokkapati/modern-pluto/src/pages/posts/influencer-gyaan.md

 thumb_img_alt: piggy-bank-from-unsplash
 content_img_alt: piggy-bank-investing
 excerpt: >-
   A Lot of Gyaan is floating around.
-Many experts sprouted in the Bull Market.
+Many experts sprout in the Bull Market.
 How much are they relevant?
 seo:
   title: Financial Influencers and the *Gyaan*
   description: >-